AvatarWalter02/CS-210-Project/README.md

 ## Objective

-Investigate the impact of headphone audio exposure (e.g., duration and volume) on physical activity and walking dynamics.
+Investigate the impact of headphone audio exposure (volume) on physical activity and walking dynamics.
 Explore whether specific exposure patterns correlate with changes in walking performance, energy expenditure, or step count.

 ---

 ## Key Questions

-1. Does prolonged headphone usage or higher audio exposure correlate with changes in walking performance (e.g., step length, walking steadiness, walking speed)?
+1. Does higher audio exposure correlate with changes in walking performance?
-2. Can headphone exposure predict variations in energy burned during physical activity?
-3. Are there optimal audio exposure patterns for maintaining steady physical activity and enhancing walking dynamics?
+2. Are there optimal audio exposure patterns for maintaining steady physical activity and enhancing walking dynamics?

 ---